9 Ways to Attract Nesting Birds (AND help them thrive!)

 How do you attract nesting birds to your yard?

 Let us know in the comments!

-Scott has used most of the following strategies for the past few years and has had the following species nest in his 1.5-acre suburban backyard: Northern Cardinal, Mourning Dove, Black-capped Chickadee, American Robin, House Wren, Song Sparrow, Mallard, Canada Goose, Baltimore Oriole, Red-winged Blackbird, American Goldfinch, House Sparrow, and European Starling.
+We’ve used most of the following strategies for the past few years and have had the following species nest in our backyard: Northern Cardinal, Mourning Dove, Black-capped Chickadee, American Robin, House Wren, Song Sparrow, Mallard, Canada Goose, Baltimore Oriole, Red-winged Blackbird, American Goldfinch, House Sparrow, and European Starling.